 The perpendicular vectors of the hyperplanes currently selected as constraints are the corresponding rows of the matrix $\matr{M}$ and can be stored in a matrix $\matr{Z}$.
 The direction of the projected gradient is then given by:

-Note that once a sufficient numbers of constraints are selected such that the space they span is unidimensional, the gradient is computed not to decide in which direction to optimize (this is given by the constraints), but to determine which constraint needs to be de-selected.
+Note that once a sufficient number of constraints are selected such that the space they span is unidimensional, the gradient is computed not to decide in which direction to optimize (this is given by the constraints) but to determine which constraint needs to be deselected.
 It also gives the direction $\vec{d}$ of the parametric line $\alpha(t) = \vec{d}t$ along which the optimization is performed.

 To compute the optimal $\hat{t}_i$ given the optimization direction $\vec{d}_i$, the weighed median formula presented in Section~\ref{sec:sadweigthedmedian} can be used.
 The potential scaling parameters $\Delta \tensor{\mathring{t}}_i$ are given by: